raysan5/raygui/README.md

 ![raygui dark design](design/raygui_style_table_dark_REV5.png)

 ## history
 raygui development started on December 2014 by two intenship students guided by me (Kevin Gato and Daniel Nicolas), the objective was creating a simple and easy-to-use raylib IMGUI module.
-On June 2015, library was mostly functional (including all planned controls) and work started into the styling possibilities for the library.
+On June 2015, library was mostly functional (including all planned controls) and work started into the styling options for the library.
 Development on [rGuiStyler](https://github.com/raysan5/raygui/tree/master/tools/rGuiStyler) also started at that point but resources invested on the tool were quite limited and project didn't move much during the following year, most of the time was invested in [raylib](https://github.com/raysan5/raylib).

 Finally, by the end of June 2016, project was picked up again and raygui 1.0 was released.
 During August 2016, raygui was used to develop [rFXGen](https://github.com/raysan5/rFXGen) and [rGuiLayout](https://github.com/raysan5/raygui/tree/master/tools/rGuiLayout) tools.